orchestor/px-deck-selector/README.md

 ## Overview

-Use the Px-Deck-Selector element to enable your users to choose a deck from a drop-down list.
+Use the px-deck-selector element to enable your users to choose a deck from a drop-down list.
 Set the decks using an array of objects with `name` and `url` properties.
 When a user selects a new deck, the `selected-deck-url` will be updated.

 ## Usage